 Once a year: Give your bike a full wash.
 Take it to the shop to replace the cables and housing, lube the bearings and replace gritty ones, true the wheels, replace the brake pads and overhaul the fork.

-If any of this sounds overwhelming, just bring it by your local bike shop.
+If any of this sounds overwhelming, just bring it to your local bike shop.
 They’ll be more than happy to help.